 This is an online homework help support in French K-12 created in conjunction with the Ministry of Education.
 Ontario certified teachers are available to provide online support from 4-8 pm on Mondays, Wednesdays and Thursdays for OCDSB students.
 Parents/Guardians/Students access the support by calling the toll-free number: 1 (866) 900 0658.

 The OCDSB has purchased a license to pilot the use of the online homework help program for the remainder of the school year.

 Note: Although these sites target French Immersion, the content of the sites would also be supportive for Core French and Extended French.

 To provide feedback regarding these two sites, please complete the following online form

 The Ottawa Carleton District School Board provides a weekly update to School Councils, generally updated every Friday.

-School Council Updates
+Please check the School Council Information and Updates webpage

-May 21 - Staff Appreciation Luncheon
+May 18 - Staff Appreciation Luncheon